-We are the West Virginia Interscholastic Cycling League, a chapter of the National Interscholastic Cycling Association (NICA) – a California-based 501(c)(3) non-profit organization.
-As one of 21 leagues across the country, we organize a mountain bike racing league for middle and high school student athletes.
+We are a chapter of the National Interscholastic Cycling Association (NICA) – a California-based 501(c)(3) non-profit organization.
+As one of 31 leagues across the country, we organize a mountain bike racing league for middle and high school student athletes.
 Above all, we consider ourselves a youth development organization, whose goal it is to build strong body, strong mind and strong character in our student athletes, with an unwavering focus on inclusivity and equality in everything we do.

 Enable every West Virginia teen to strengthen body, mind and character in the most equal and inclusive way through the life-long sport of cycling.

 |We want to become a household name in the state.
 We envision becoming so integrated into middle and high schools, that students could not imagine what life was like before interscholastic cycling.
 Every West Virginia teen who so desires should be able to participate in our league.|

 |West Virginia consists of a vast spectrum of socioeconomic neighborhoods, our goal is to provide students from across the state with access to the league and play an active role in overcoming any financial and logistical barriers.
 And of course, no one sits on the bench, everyone races and earns points for their team.|

 |We are a youth development organization that places the long-term health and well being of the student athlete above all else.
 We hope to infuse in our student athletes a passion for an active and healthy lifestyle that stays with them for the rest of their lives.|